vlitzke/kitchenflies/DNAseq/07_realignInDels/README.md

 # Step 7: Realign Insertions/Deletions

-Again, having to use Paul's environment... `conda activate /mnt/shared/scratch/pjohnsto/apps/conda/envs/gatk3/`
+Again, I still have to use Paul's environment: `conda activate /mnt/shared/scratch/pjohnsto/apps/conda/envs/gatk3/`

-Even though this goes extinct in gatk4, I think we're still using this because we're not following that entire workflow (i.e. not using haplotypecaller or Mutect...
+Even though this goes extinct in gatk4, I think we're still using this because we're not following that entire workflow

 ```
 gatk3 \